 Become a Vital Part of a health Care Team

-As health professionals licensed to practice medicine with physician supervision, PAs know the value of successful teamwork in the health care setting.
-Our Portland, Maine-based PA program draws from the expertise of faculty members representing UNE’s College of Health Professions, College of Osteopathic Medicine, and College of Arts and Sciences to prepare you, through coursework and clinical experiences, to work as part of an interdisciplinary team.
+As health professionals licensed to practice medicine with physician supervision, Physician Assistants know the value of successful teamwork in the health care setting.
+Our Portland, Maine-based PA degree program draws from the expertise of faculty representing UNE’s Colleges of Health Professions, Osteopathic Medicine, and Arts and Sciences to prepare you, through coursework and clinical experiences, to work as part of an interdisciplinary team.